Press video interviews

-Lindsay Ladeluca NBC 10 interview with Doug Tepe on the live Digital Game Design Course.
+Lindsay Ladeluca of NBC 10 interviews Doug Tepe about Tinker and Create's Digital Game Design course.

 April 28, 2020

 Lead instructor Doug Tepe discusses Tinker and Create's STEM courses with Roberta Saphire and Camille Barron of

 April 6, 2020

 Etay Armon and Tinker and Create's lead instructor Doug Tepe have a conversation about STEM with Bob Hickey of Foxborough Central.

 SHARON - For a short while Tuesday afternoon, students got a chance to do what most kids only dream of - play video games in the classroom.
 Those children - from the third through fifth grade - were taking part in a Heights-Elementary-based after-school class, intended to teach them the basics of digital game design.
 The class was run the company Tinker and Create, and offered through Sharon Community Education.
 Instructor Doug Tepe, a Sharon resident himself, said the six-week class would teach students about using the Unreal engine to create their own games.
 “Because it’s totally graphic-oriented it’s a good introduction to programming without getting into a language,” he said, adding that the class would help teach science, technology, engineering and math (STEM) concepts in an entertaining way.
 “We’re sneaking (instruction) in as a fun diversion.”